nikoov/Playlist-App/README.md

 3. **As a user, I want to be able to categorize my songs**

-4. **As a user, I want to be able to set a monthly budget for specific expense categories**
+4. **As a user, I want to be able to search for songs or artists in my playlist**